IanIsFluent/cdk-demo/README.md

 ### `cdk deploy --hotswap` 🤯⏰⚠

-Makes a small change - introducing 'drift' into the CF stack to let you debug changes more quickly.
+Inspects changes and works out if a small change can be made instead - introducing 'drift' into the CF stack to let you debug changes more quickly.

 Importantly the deploy time can go from >1m to 3s.

+Will call `cdk deploy` itself if needed.

 Don't use in production!

 ### `cdk watch` 🤯🤯

 Calls `cdk deploy --hotswap` automatically on changes.
-So you can work on code, and have it deployed to the cloud ASAP.
+So you can work on code, and have it deployed to the cloud ASAP (Added December 2021).

 Files to watch controlled by `cdk.json` `watch` param.